caffeinate2

 GitHub Releases

-Download the latest release from here.
+Download the latest release binary from the releases page.

 Homebrew